Improbable-Studios/demo-puzzle-unity/README.md

 demo-puzzle-unity
 =================

-Implementation of the demo puzzle.
-Unfinished.
+Implementation of the demo puzzle v1.

-Set up objects.
-Working on drag & drop.
+Todo:
+- display a success message box (success is already detected)
+- randomize initial placement of road pieces
+- use glow instead of green color?
+- tweak target area placement and accepted accuracy